 In the study by Roberts, et al, (2014), The Invisible Addiction: Cell-Phone activities and addiction among male and female college students, it was found that the average college student is spending 9 hours every day on their phone.
-The authors noted that the cell-phone can be an example of Mick and Fournier’s (1998) “paradox of technology” where the cell-phone is allowing for freedom to obtain information, talk with others, and be social, it can also be restricting and lead to addictive behaviors.
+The authors noted that the cell phone can be an example of Mick and Fournier’s (1998) “paradox of technology” where the cell-phone is allowing for freedom to obtain information, talk with others, and be social, can also be restricting and lead to addictive behaviors.
 They focused on the fine line between being “a helpful tool to one that enslaves both users and society alike”.

-Cellphone addiction was not included in the recent update of the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5), but current research is showing similarities to a gambling addiction which was included in this version.
+Cellphone addiction was not included in the recent update of the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5), but current research is showing similarities to a gambling addiction that was included in this version.